 There are many ways to make a significant difference right at home by re-thinking and changing our daily habits and purchasing decisions.
 Start by making a small change and build on that.
 The changes you make will have an impact on your environmental footprint carbon emissions, and improving the health of the environment.
+Visit Live Green for more inspiration and opportunities to live more softly on our one and only planet earth.

 Make a Difference Today!